timothy-holmes/request-logger/README.md

 # request-logger

 Records requests to server.
-Opportunity to turn this into middleware for hosted web apps to assist with debugging.
+Originally used to capture data from Shelly H&T sensor while smart home app on home server was non-functional.
+It gave me a bit of insight into how uvicorn worked.
+I might adapt it in the future to assist with debugging my web apps.

 ## To use, follow these steps:
 1. Clone to host